UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: Related Work

 \subsection{Multi-Task Learning}

 Instead of separate training for each individual task, multi-task learning involves tackling multiple related tasks simultaneously, aiming to share and leverage knowledge across them.
 For example, recent works~\cite{luo2020multi,li2021referring,su2023language} proposed to jointly learn visual grounding tasks in a collaborative model.
 Yan \etal~\cite{yan2022towards} presented Unicorn to solve four object tracking problems.
+Artacho \etal~\cite{artacho2021unipose+} introduced UniPose+ to unify 2D and 3D human pose estimation tasks by a single-pass multi-scale architecture.
 Lu \etal~\cite{lu202012} undertook training across 12 vision-language tasks, with each task having its own task-specific prediction head.
 For video understanding tasks, UniVTG~\cite{lin2023univtg} stands out for its emphasis on unifying three temporal grounding tasks: moment retrieval, highlight detection, and video summarization, employing specific query types.
-Addressing episodic memory tasks, MINOTAUR~\cite{goyal2023minotaur} exhibits proficiency in handling three egocentric vision tasks~\cite{grauman2022ego4d} through a singular model.
-In this work, we aim to temporally localize diverse modality-aware instances in untrimmed videos, thereby advancing comprehensive video understanding.
-This work pioneers the integration of temporal action localization, sound event detection, and audio-visual event localization within a unified framework for the first time.
+Addressing episodic memory tasks, MINOTAUR~\cite{goyal2023minotaur} exhibits proficiency in handling three egocentric vision tasks~\cite{grauman2022ego4d} through a singular model. {Furthermore, recent multimodal large language models (MLLMs)~\cite{shu2023audio,cheng2024videollama,tang2024avicuna,guo2024trace,wu2024number,chowdhury2024meerkat} show promise in unified multi-task learning.
+For instance, VideoLLaMA~\cite{cheng2024videollama} handles video question answering and captioning tasks simultaneously, and Trace~\cite{guo2024trace} uniformly formats time-aware video tasks into text generation.
+However, LLM-based methods consume much more computational resources and often underperform compared to non-LLM methods.} In this work, we unify temporal action localization, sound event detection, and audio-visual event localization tasks for the first time to achieve diverse modality-aware instance localization in untrimmed videos for holistic video understanding.
+This is a distinct and pressing problem that was previously overlooked but holds important practical implications in real-world audio-visual scenarios.